 The mast and boom should be straight.
 A slight bend in the boom is not significant.
 The biggest enemy of aluminum is corrosion.
-Check all rivets particularly at the gooseneck, the vang (kicking strap) fittings on the boom and mast, upper mast collar and the boom blocks.
-Watch out for stress lines, corrosion and/or cracks at these points.
+Check all rivets particularly at the gooseneck, the vang (kicking strap) fittings on the boom and mast, upper mast collar, and the boom blocks.
+Watch out for stress lines, corrosion, and/or cracks at these points.
 Loose fittings with corrosion will mean the spar has been weakened.
-The fittings can be removed and the spars end for ended.
+The fittings can be removed and the spars end for end.

-All sails for any boats lose their performance the more they are used.
-For racing above “club level” most people will purchase a new sail every one or two years.
-For fun sailing, training and non performance racing any age sail is sufficient providing the stitching and cloth still holds together!
+All sails for any boat lose their performance the more they are used.
+For racing above “club level,” most people will purchase a new sail every one or two years.
+For fun sailing, training, and non-performance racing, any age sail is sufficient, providing the stitching and cloth still holds together!
 Unfortunately it is impossible to measure how good a sail is.
 A general opinion on the look and condition is the best you can do.

 Check the aluminum rudder head for corrosion and security of fastenings.
 Also make sure the head is not bent.

 This depends a lot on the condition of the boat and what is included in the price.
 A launching trolley (dolly) is very useful as is a top cover.
 Foil carry bags, bottom covers, roof rack, and spares can all add to the value and are certainly significant if you have to go and buy them new.

 It is a question that comes up again and again, often from someone who has found an old hull that had been sitting neglected for some years and wants to give it new life.
 Or maybe you are planning to buy a used boat and you know the sail number and want some idea how old the boat is.